 Manciano ❤️ the country of magical atmospheres

-The town rises on the top of a hill open to the four winds, with a breathtaking view in all directions: from the Amiata to the Fiora valley, from Talamone to the beaches of Montalto di Castro, from the Argentario to the Islands of Giglio and Montecristo.
+The town rises on the top of a hill open to the four cardinal points, with a breathtaking view: from the Amiata to the Fiora valley, from Talamone to the beaches of Montalto di Castro, from the Argentario to the Islands of Giglio and Montecristo.
 It is a mysterious and enchanted spot.
-It’s not by accident that it is remembered with the saying, “Manciano delle streghe, dove si va si vede”, “Manciano, home of witches, wherever you look, you see them”.
+No wonder it is remembered with the saying, “Manciano delle streghe, dove si va si vede”, “Manciano, home of witches, wherever you look, you can see”.

 It was settled in prehistoric times as demonstrated by the archeological findings near Saturnia, Marsiliana and Poggio Murella.
 It was ruled in the 12th century by the Aldobrandeschi family and then later by the Orsini Counts from Rome.
-However, its geographical postion and solid walls didn’t prevent its being conquered in 1461 by the Sienese Repubblic which then built a fortress overlooking the vast panorama.
+However, its geographical position and solid walls didn’t prevent it from being conquered in 1461 by the Sienese Republic, which then built a fortress overlooking the vast panorama.